mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/plugin-installers-mac/index.md

 1. Press <kbd>Command</kbd>+<kbd>J</kbd> to bring up the *Finder View* options dialog...
 ![finder_view_options](/images/finder-view-options.png)
 1. Check the *Show Library Folder* check box.
 Now your Library should show up in the view.
 You may want to drag this folder to your Favorites area of the Finder sidebar for easy access later.

+## Maintaining Your Own Installer?

+As explained above, when Rhino for Mac launches, it searches the contents of the:

+*~/Library/Application Support/McNeel/Rhinoceros/MacPlugIns/*

+folder scanning the sub-folders looking for *.rhp* files.
+When it finds such "file" (which are actually packages), Rhino for Mac attempts to load the assembly with the same name contained within this package.
+If you are maintaining your own installer, simply writing your plugin to this folder should be sufficient.

+### Version-Specific Installations

+*If you are maintaing your own installer*, in Rhino 8 for Mac onward\*, it is possible to register version-specific installations.
+To do this, your installer will need to create a *MacPlugIns* folder *within the version folder* that resides in:

+*~/Library/Application Support/McNeel/Rhinoceros/*

+For example, to register a plugin that only Rhino 8 will load, your installer should write to:

+*~/Library/Application Support/McNeel/Rhinoceros/8.0/MacPlugIns/YourPluginName*

+{{< call-out "info" "Package Manager" >}}

+\* Rhino 7's package manager already supports version-specific (and even platform-specific) targets.
+See the [Anatomy of a Package: Distributions section](/guides/yak/the-anatomy-of-a-package/#distributions) for more information.

+{{< /call-out >}}

 ## Related topics